 The Judaic tradition of the law of Moses, intending that humans regulate our own actions according to establish morals, has resulted in our cherry picking laws and customs, deciding which of man’s archaic attempts to control ourselves and others we will heed and which we will ignore, depending on what personal ends we wish to serve in this moment.
 Excellent laws are twisted and broken all the time.
 Even murder can be justified, whether your aim is to purify your race or exact judgment for a crime.

 Secular Humanism suffers from the same relativistic pitfalls.
 Those who say they don’t need God to do the right thing, who believe knowledge of right and wrong is innate, may also be missing the mark.
 The key to peace and joy is in forgiveness and grace.
 But since this is a secular venue it is not my place to preach about the deep need we humans have to call upon a higher power to take authority over our desires.
 But feel free to talk to me later.

 Forgiveness = Peace

 The people in Haiti gave me a glimpse of how this paradigm of desire can be reversed.
-Most of TQP paintings are about the ways in which those with little, excel in their desires for the things that really matter.
+Most of TQP paintings are about the ways in which those with little, excel in focusing their desires on the things that really matter.
 It is only by focusing our attention and resources on the desires that actually make the world better that we can break this cycle and change the world.
 Focusing on making our own bank account bigger, with the idea in the back of our minds that we will help the needy as soon as we get enough money, is what keeps us stuck in misery.
-Getting and having more will not make the world any better.
+Getting and having more “stuff” will not make the world any better.
 Doing something, anything, right now, with whatever you have, talent, energy, influence, money, is the only desire that will make the world any better.
 You may recall, it was only when Bill Gates became the richest man in the world that he started his foundation to end AIDS in Africa.
 What was he waiting for?
 What are we waiting for?